 Access to Water

 A little bit of planning while you are looking for your new farm property can save big headaches in the long-run.
-If you are starting or buying a farm, Canadian Grants Business Center can help you locate the funding to get your farm business going.
+If you are starting or buying a farm, Farm Grants can help you locate the funding to get your farm business going.

-Start or expand your farming business now: the Canadian Grants Business Center can help.
+Start or expand your farming business now: Farm Grants can help.